 Palmitoylethanolamide benefits are due in part to its ability to inhibit microglial and mast cells, two types of cells involved in inflammatory, immune, and pain response.
 As more research is conducted this compound could prove to be useful in helping to manage pain-related conditions.

 As a dietary supplement, take one 400mg Palmitoylethanolamide capsule daily.

-View the Palmitoylethanolamide (PEA) Wikipedia to learn more about its benefits and uses.
+Want to learn more about palmitoylethanolamide capsules?
+Check out our palmitoylethanolamide blog here.
+You can also view the Palmitoylethanolamide (PEA) Wikipedia to learn more about its benefits and uses.

 Product includes one (1) 60ct. or 180ct. jar of Palmitoylethanolamide (PEA) Capsules.

 *Attention: This product is not intended to diagnose, treat, cure, or prevent any disease.
 It has not been approved, nor have these statements been evaluated, by the FDA.

 Great product for chronic pain if you want to get off opioids, ibuprofen,aleive, etc. My wife and I both did a loading phase then reduced the amount until we hit the ideal dosage for us.
 Did not work immediately but after it built up in my body it did what I needed.
 Have bought this product several times and will continue and my wife also swear Jess on 28th Dec 2017